Skip to content

 'Fantasy is the cork on which I float in this life.'
 How 'scandal photographer' Erwin Olaf became a photographer of royalty

-The images in his head are always very strong, even if he does not know beforehand what they mean.
+The images in his mind are always very strong, even if he does not know beforehand what they mean.
 Photographer Erwin Olaf works intuitively and only sees afterwards what his photo series are about.
 Like Palm Springs, his new work on show since this weekend at the double exhibition at the Gemeentemuseum and Fotomuseum in The Hague.
 'Fantasy is for...

 'Only when I've written it down do I know what I thought of something.'
 Nicolien Mizee on smurfs, gnomes and murder